codacy/codacy-checkstyle/src/main/resources/docs/description/Header.md

-Since Checkstyle 6.9

 Checks that a source file begins with a specified header.
-Property ` headerFile` specifies a file that contains the required header.
+Property `headerFile` specifies a file that contains the required header.
 Alternatively, the header specification can be set directly in the `header` property without the need for an external file.